Pyrite Crystal

 What does Pyrite look like?

 Pyrite is an opaque iron sulfate mineral that is easily identifiable because of its metallic, brassy-yellow coloration and cubic structure.
-Pyrite forms in cubes and can range from being one large cube to hundreds of small cubes in one stone.
-Pyrite is typically sold in its raw, cubic form, which may look dull and tarnished until polished.
+Pyrite forms in cubes among other formations, and can range from being one large cube to hundreds of small crystals in one stone.
+Pyrite is typically sold in its raw form, which may look dull and tarnished until polished.
+But it is also popular as a raw crystal formation due to the sparkles.
 Even when the stone is tumbled, it will have many holes or divots in it.
 Because of pyrite’s grown patterns it is often a very sparkly crystal even in its more chunky formation.

 You can also identify Pyrite by the greenish-black streaks it leaves behind when scraping an object harder than it.

-Pyrite is also often a stone that is mixed in with many other stones such as Serpentine, Rhodonite, Bloodstone, Lapis and many more.
+Pyrite is also often a stone that is mixed in with many other stones such as Serpentine stone, Rhodonite, Bloodstone, Lapis and many more.
 You can sometimes see full cubes in the formation and sometimes it is just small flecks.

 Where is Pyrite found?